Factions in Pirates CSG

 The Barbary Corsairs were only featured in one set (BC), but it was a grand opening as they received no less than 38 ships in that set alone, partly because BC was the only set that didn’t feature the Pirate faction.
 The Corsairs are the best of the “minor factions”, with a lot of great gold ships and a fair number of solid support ships that can fight adequately.

 The Jade Rebellion was the feature faction in the South China Seas set, much like the Corsairs in Barbary Coast.
 They’re better at fighting than running gold, but they’re solid at both.
-They don’t have a high quantity of ships, but fortunately they make up for it with high quality ships and without doubt the best set of named crew of any of the minor factions.
+They don’t have a high quantity of ships, but fortunately they make up for it with high quality ships and without doubt the best set of named crew of any minor faction.

 The Vikings were only present in the Frozen North set, and they’re almost exclusively a brawler, with many slow ships and the powerful Longship keyword, which gives you two shots per mast instead of one.
 The Vikings suffer from slow speeds, small ships (nothing bigger than 3 masts), and a lack of good named crew.
 They are still a dangerous foe, but not the biggest threat to win the game.

-The Mercenaries (or Mercs) are the least playable faction in Pirates.
+The Mercenaries (or Mercs, mostly present in the Mysterious Islands set) are the least playable faction in Pirates.
 The Mercenary keyword prevents a ship from docking at its own home island (HI), which severely cripples their gold game.
 At least one canceller is needed to make a pure-Mercenary fleet viable, unless you use one of the two ten masters that came out in Savage Shores.
 These huge ships have the Dories keyword, letting them unload cargo if they’re within S of their home island.
 Beyond their flaws, the Mercenaries are an average faction with a fair share of solid gunships and interesting named crew.